Are you wondering how to perform the audit of expenses?

 The thumb rule to differentiate the capital vs. revenue expenses is –

-Audit of Operating expenses through Substantive Analytical Procedures:
+Audit of Operating Expenses through Substantive Analytical Procedures:

 Analytical procedures are nothing but analyzing the data, either financial or non-financial.